 1874 Badminton being played at Peshwar,India.

 There were many pioneers of the game of shuttle badminton in India who helped develop the game there and upon retiring helped organise the sport back in England.
 One of those was George William Vidal, it is said that he played at Sattara, Bombay Presidency, on July 10, 1873, in the first game of badminton ever played in Western India.
 In India, he worked in the Indian Civil Service until 1897 and was the Chief Secretary to Lord Harris when Governor of Bombay.
 He helped frame the laws of shuttle badminton in 1873.
 Upon retiring back to England in 1897, he became the Secretary and Treasurer of the Badminton Association (England) from 1899 to 1906.

 John Henry Eustace Hart was another one of those English badminton pioneers in India, he first played at Karachi in 1874 and did much valuable work for the game.
 In 1876 he revised and republished a widely accepted set of rules first produced by Lieut.
 H. O. Selby three years before.
-Returning from India in 1887 he was connected with the Bath Badminton Club for a time and published a revised edition of the rules and in 1890 together with Mr. Bagnel-Wild, made a further revision.
-At that time there were no uniform rules, the rules varied in different clubs and locations, but when the Badminton Association in England was formed in 1893, Mr. Hart’s rules were the basis of the rules that were adopted and in 1907 when the Badminton Association redrafted many of the rules, Mr. Hart was on the committee appointed for that purpose.
+Returning from India in 1887 he was connected with the Bath Badminton Club for a time and published a revised edition of the rules, then in 1890 together with Mr. Bagnel-Wild, made a further revision.
+At that time there was no uniform code, the rules varied in different clubs and locations, but when the Badminton Association was formed in 1893, Hart’s rules were the basis of the rules then adopted, and in 1907 when the Badminton Association redrafted many of the rules, Mr. Hart was on the committee appointed for the purpose.